Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-02-01-Homelab-Backup.md

 toc: true
 categories:
   - Blog
-tags:
+tags: [Homelab]
-  - Homelab
 ---

 A couple of weeks ago, I made [an attempt to reduce USB hard drive noise]({% post_url 2025-01-06-Homelab-HDD-Noise %}) by idling it automatically.
-It didn't work out that well -- the drive seems to be possessed, turns itself on seemingly randomly, and the logs tell me _nothing_.<!--more--> I figured a better solution would be to mount it only when it's needed, which coincides with my decision to use it just for backups.
+It didn't work out that well -- the drive seems to be possessed, turns itself on seemingly randomly, and the logs tell me *nothing*.<!--more--> I figured a better solution would be to mount it only when it's needed, which coincides with my decision to use it just for backups.

-This post is a part of my _Homelab Series_.
+This post is a part of my *Homelab Series*.
 [See the index here]({%- post_url 2025-01-01-Homelab-Introduction -%}).
-{: .notice}
+{:.notice}

 ## Backup Script

 I asked ChatGPT to write the backup script for me and I feel empty.
 It was just too easy.
 I missed the dopamine kick from figuring out the arcane arts of shell scripting, ugh.
 And because I was very lazy at prompting, it took several attempts to make it do exactly what I want.
 And again, instead of a sense of satisfaction or learning, it felt like a frustrating encounter with a incredibly talented but woefully unimaginative person.

 And after that, the universe heard my request for a challenge and for two straight days, I wasn't able to figure out why `rsync` wouldn't accept my exclude lists.
-I finally figured out a solution but I have _no idea_ why the original approach (using an array with `--exclude=` option) didn't work.
+I finally figured out a solution but I have *no idea* why the original approach (using an array with `--exclude=` option) didn't work.

 Anyway, here's the script.
 It stops all docker containers, mounts the external drive, performs 2 backup operations, restarts docker containers, unmounts the drive and sends a report to my phone.
 It even has a dry run mode -- simply run `sudo backup.sh test` for a test run with more logging and some actions (like unmounting) disabled.